-1° Amendment - Strike and Insert

-I move to create a president appointed committee to study the Clay Pigeon habitat.

-Your intent

-I want to study Lawn Flamingos not the Clay Pigeons.

-You need to move to amend

-I move to amend by striking "Clay Pigeon" before the word "habitat" and inserting "Lawn Flamingo".

-If the amendment is adopted the main motion will read

-I move to create a president appointed committee to study the Lawn Flamingo habitat.
+1° Amendment - Strike and Insert Original Main Motion I move to create a president appointed committee to study the Clay Pigeon habitat.
+Your prefer I want to study Lawn Flamingos not the Clay Pigeons.
+You need to move to amend I move to amend by striking "Clay Pigeon" before the word "habitat" and inserting "Lawn Flamingo".
+If the amendment is adopted the main motion will read I move to create a president appointed committee to study the Lawn Flamingo habitat.